 "The bank is controlled by the foundation, which is controlled by the PD.
 It would be in the PD's interest to clarify everything," Maroni said.

-According to one poll on Friday, the centre-right is now only five points behind the centre-left.
+According to one poll on Friday, the center-right is now only five points behind the center-left.

 Another key part of the Monte Paschi puzzle will play out on Wednesday, when a review of three loss-making derivatives trades will be submitted to the bank's board.

 The three financial transactions are the so-called "Alexandria" 2009 trade with Japanese bank Nomura (8604.T), the "Santorini" 2008 trade with Deutsche Bank (DBKGn.DE), and the "Nota Italia" 2006 trade with J.P.
 Morgan (JPM.N).